geraldox100/testyourquery/README.md

 So I decided to create an integrated framework to JUnit that would allow me to easily create a database, create test mass, run my queries and test the results.

+Take a look on <a href="https://github.com/geraldox100/testyourquery-test">this</a> project for usage examples.

 Usage
 --